 Careers Guide Coordinator

-The Careers Guide Coordinator is entirely responsible for the end-to-end production of the annual MESS Careers Guide, a 100+ page publication which contains information such as company advertisements, opportunities available at Monash, advice on jobs and resumes, and other useful content for engineering students.
+The Careers Guide Coordinator is responsible for the end-to-end production of the annual MESS Careers Guide, a 100+ page publication which contains information such as company advertisements, opportunities available at Monash, advice on jobs and resumes, and other useful content for Engineering students.
 They will work extensively with the designer, and

-Major Events Officer
+Major Events Coordinators

 The Major Events Coordinators are responsible for organising and running the three largest social events of the year: The O-week party, the infamous Cocktail Night and MESS Ball.
-This involves correspondence with venues and deciding everything from theme to DJs to decorations, as well as promoting your events and making sure everything meets Monash policy and OHS requirements
+This involves correspondence with venues and deciding everything from theme to DJs to decorations, as well as promoting your events and making sure everything meets Monash policy and OHS requirements.

-The Camps Coordinators role is to organise and run the MESS Orientation Camp, for first year engineering students.
+The Camps Coordinators’ role is to organise and run the MESS Orientation Camp, for first year Engineering students.
 This includes keeping in contact with the venue, booking buses and other equipment needed, planning lots of fun activities to do, and ordering food for everybody.
-It also involves finding volunteers, and ensuring that the Camp meets safety and OHS requirements, as well as falling in line with University policy
+It also involves finding volunteers and ensuring that the Camp meets safety and OHS requirements, as well as falling in line with University policy.

-BBQs and Activities
+BBQs and Activities Coordinators

-The general representatives work to support and offer help to all the different portfolios of MESS.
+The General Representatives work to support and offer help to all the different portfolios of MESS.
 This can include, working within the sponsorship team and organising industry, academic and social events.